-The key risks facing the Company include the Company's significant reliance upon its technology infrastructure, the impact of increased indirect competition and the impact of general economic factors on the Company including those arising from COVID-19 restrictions.
+The key risks facing the Company include the Company's significant reliance upon its technology infrastructure, the impact of increased indirect competition and the impact of general economic factors on the Company.
 The Directors have developed a range of strategies to address these and other risks faced by the Company.